stefan2718/wasm-marker-clusterer/README.md

 [![Build Status](https://travis-ci.org/stefan2718/wasm-marker-clusterer.svg?branch=master)](https://travis-ci.org/stefan2718/wasm-marker-clusterer)

-`wasm-marker-clusterer` is a much faster alternative to the popular [MarkerClustererPlus](https://github.com/googlemaps/v3-utility-library/tree/master/markerclustererplus) (MCP) library for [Google Maps](https://developers.google.com/maps/documentation/javascript/marker-clustering).
+`wasm-marker-clusterer` is a faster (and more bare-bones) alternative to the popular [MarkerClustererPlus](https://github.com/googlemaps/v3-utility-library/tree/master/markerclustererplus) (MCP) library for [Google Maps](https://developers.google.com/maps/documentation/javascript/marker-clustering).
 It is compiled from Rust into [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly).
 This library is used to cluster geographic markers (lat/lng pairs) into labelled clusters of markers, to simplify a map view.

-**5x-15x times faster than the Javascript implementation.**
+**10-50% faster than the Javascript implementation.**

 [See the demo here to create a graph of your own speed-up results.](https://stefanbattiston.com/lab/webassembly-marker-clusterer)